1. Morisot’s early years

 In all her works, there is a freedom to her painting style.
 Much of her brushwork is loose and unkept, making it extremely dynamic.
 It almost vibrates before the viewer’s eyes as in a painting of her husband and daughter - ‘Eugene Manet and His Daughter in the Garden’ - from 1883.

-Whilst Morisot’s work was firmly Impressionist in style for much of her career, there are some hints of a progression to Post-Impression later in her life.
+Whilst Morisot’s work was firmly Impressionist in style for much of her career, there are some hints of a progression to Post-Impressionism later in her life.

 The bright palette of ‘The Harbour at Nice’ from 1881-82, for instance, plays with juxtaposing colours using small brushstrokes to create contrast and intensity.
 This technique was taken to extremes in the works of Seurat and Van Gogh to follow, who focussed heavily on colour contrast.